-As my 3-year-old Pitbull / German Shepherd mix, Lucy, trots down the hallway I hear the clickity-clack of her toenails on the hardwood and I know it’s time to trim them back.
-This realization previously filled me with dread; such is the case for many dog owners.
+Looking to master how to trim dog nails?
+As my 3-year-old Pitbull / German Shepherd mix, Lucy, trots down the hallway I hear the clickity-clack of her toenails on the hardwood and I know it’s time for a trim – I need to trim my dog’s nails back.
+This realization previously filled me with dread; such is the case for many dog owners who are not sure how to go about nail trimming.

-During earlier attempts, Lucy had tendencies to yank her paw away from me as I tried to trim her nails using a too-small nail clipper.
+During earlier attempts at trimming my dog’s nails, Lucy had tendencies to yank her paw away from me as I tried to trim her nails using a too-small dog nail clipper.
 Fearing that I would hurt her and feeling frustrated, I would end up taking her to the vet and paying for them to do it for me.

-So, how can you make this a more positive and productive experience for both you and your furry loved one?
+So, how can you make trimming your dog’s nails a more positive and productive experience for both you and your furry loved one?
 Let’s take a closer look at some important topics you should be aware of when maintaining your dog’s nails at home.

 Choose the Right Tool

-Filtering through all of the available styles, sizes and variations of devices that claim to trim your dog’s nails can be daunting, making it a difficult decision.
-The right tool for you and your dog will depend on your dog’s size, the shape and size of their nails, and overall functionality.
+Filtering through all of the available styles, sizes and variations of devices that claim to trim dog nails can be daunting, making it a difficult decision.
+The right tool to use for trimming your dog’s nails that works for you and your dog will depend on your dog’s size, the shape and size of their nails, and overall functionality.

 When choosing the right tool for large breed dogs it can get tricky.
 The larger the dog usually means the thicker their nails can get.
 If you elect to use a clipper, the same guidelines apply as did for smaller breeds.
 Simply select one that is sized to accommodate larger nails.